Hideki Takahashi

 Hideki Takahashi (高橋 英樹, Takahashi Hideki) is a Japanese actor.
 Born in Kisarazu, Chiba near Tokyo, he attended Ichikawa Gakuen and later Nihon University.

 Career

 Takahashi made his debut with Nikkatsu and acted in youth-oriented films.
-Takahashi made film debut with Kōgenji directed by Buichi Saitō in 1961.
+Takahashi made his film debut with Kōgenji directed by Buichi Saitō in 1961.
 In 1963, he starred in the yakuza film The Symbol of a Man directed by Akinori Matsuo and won popularity.
 Under exclusive contract with Nikkatsu, his notable films are Fighting Elegy and Tattooed Life.

 In 1971, Takahashi left Nikkatsu and became a freelance actor.
 In 1974, he starred in Kenji Misumi's last film The Last Samurai.
 On television, he became a star in such jidaigeki television dramas as Kunitori Monogatari and Momotarō-zamurai.
 Modern roles are also in his repertoire.
 Among these is Detective Totsukawa in the Nishimura Kyōtarō Travel Mystery series.
 Takahashi is also active as a personality in quiz shows, exemplified by Quiz Nihonjin no Shitsumon (NHK, 1993–2003).
 He was a judge for Iron Chef.